Seeing Vancouver on a sightseeing tour is a great way to explore the city, and there are exceptional boat, walking and bus tours to choose from.

 Pacific Ferries also offers an Eco-Wildlife Excursion that runs from Coal Harbour to Howe Sound.
 Along the way it passes by the shores of West Vancouver, Bowen Island and Anvil Island.
 The tours offer an exceptional opportunity to see a couple of amazing yet remote destinations, as well as views of Vancouver from the water.

-Regular price for the Eco-Wildlife Excursion is $119 in 2019 and trips happen two or three times per week in the summer.
+Regular price for the Eco-Wildlife Excursion was $119 in 2019 and trips happened two or three times per week in the summer.
+Current details may vary.

 Click Pacific Ferries & Tours for more information.